nodecross/nodex-docs/source/unid_platform/index.md

 **Figure 2.** E2E security infrastructure
 :::

-To achieve this concept, UNiD platform utilizes decentralized identifiers (DIDs) and Root of Trust (RoT) technologies.
-Specifically, UNiD EDGE generates multiple key pairs from a hardware-derived genuine random number generator within the RoT secure processing environment, and generates a payload for registering with a blockchain-based decentralized PKI (DPKI) to create a DID document including the public key information.
-Anyone can obtain the corresponding device's public key from the DPKI to verify the digitally signed data.
-The mechanism abstracts the complexity of security infrastructure to ensure device authenticity, data integrity, and privacy between every device and the cloud.
+To achieve this concept, we utilize decentralized identifiers (DIDs) and Root of Trust (RoT) technologies.
+Specifically, _UNiD EDGE_ generates multiple key pairs from a hardware-derived genuine random number generator within the RoT secure processing environment, and generates a payload for registering with a blockchain-based decentralized PKI (DPKI) to create a DID document including the public key information.
+Anyone can obtain the corresponding device's public key from the network to authenticate the device and verify the digitally signed data.

-The identity-first, end-to-end approach is highly flexible and scalable.
-It frees all developers from the heavy burden of building the complex security infrastructure for each product.
+This identity-first, end-to-end approach can abstract the complexity of security infrastructure and enables advanced, scalable endpoint security for connected systems.
+UNiD platform is designed to make the security infrastructure easily available to all developers, freeing you from the heavy burden of building the complex security infrastructure for each product.

 ## Architecture

 ### UNiD EDGE

-UNiD EDGE is an open-source middleware embedded in endpoint devices.
-As shown in figure 3, it mainly consists of 4 components:
+_UNiD EDGE_ consists of;

-- **RoT Wrapper**: This component supports TrustZone (for Arm Cortex-M) and hardware security modules (for supported MCUs), making it easier for developers to build FOTA, IAM, and crypto processing in the RoT secure processing environment (SPE).
+- **RoT Wrapper**: This component supports TrustZone (Arm Cortex-M) and hardware security modules (supported MCUs), making it easier for developers to build FOTA, IAM, and crypto processing in the RoT secure processing environment (SPE).
 - **Key Management**: This component supports the device's cryptographic key operations (create, read, update, delete) in the SPE.
 - **Device IAM**: This component supports management of device identities, credentials, and security policies for device's authentication and authorization.
 - **E2E Secure Socket**: This component supports to establish end-to-end authenticated channels with UNiD HUB for secure bi-directional communications.